Dealing With Sexual Desire Disorders

 Types of Sexual Desire Disorders

-There are three main types of sexual desire disorders: hypoactive sexual desire disorder (HSDD), sexual aversion disorder, and sexual arousal disorder.
-HSDD is the most common type and is defined as a persistent lack or absence of sexual fantasies, thoughts, or desire for sexual activity.
-Sexual aversion disorder is characterized by a strong and persistent aversion to sexual contact, while sexual arousal disorder is the inability to become sexually aroused or maintain arousal during sexual activity.
+There are three distinct sexual desire disorders: hypoactive sexual desire disorder (HSDD), sexual aversion disorder, and sexual arousal disorder.
+The most common form is HSDD, which is characterized by an ongoing lack or absence of sexual fantasies, thoughts or sexual desires.
+Sexual aversion disorder refers to a strong, persistent aversion to sexual touch; sexual arousal disorder refers to the inability to become sexually aroused or to remain sexually aroused.

 Causes of Sexual Desire Disorders